sacko87/sitra/docs/index.rst

 The rule defines the transformation of a source into a target and has three methods: a guard, an initialiser and a binder.

-1. The guard returns a boolean to show whether the rule is applicable to the source it has been given.
-2. The initialiser builds the target objects when a match is found.
-3. The binder sets the properties within the target objects in respect to the source.

 .. code-block:: java

   public interface Rule<S, T> {